AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-load-sample-databases.md

-<properties
+---
-   pageTitle="Load sample data into SQL Data Warehouse | Azure" description="Load sample data into SQL Data Warehouse" services="sql-data-warehouse" documentationCenter="NA" authors="lodipalm"
+title: Load sample data into SQL Data Warehouse | Azure
-   manager="barbkess"
-   editor=""/>

-<tags
-   ms.service="sql-data-warehouse"
-   ms.devlang="NA"
-   ms.topic="article"
-   ms.tgt_pltfrm="NA"
-   ms.workload="data-services"
-   ms.date="10/31/2016"
-   ms.author="lodipalm;barbkess;sonyama"/>
+description: Load sample data into SQL Data Warehouse
+services: sql-data-warehouse
+documentationCenter: NA
+authors: lodipalm
+manager: barbkess
+editor: ''

+ms.service: sql-data-warehouse
+ms.devlang: NA
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: data-services
+ms.date: 10/31/2016
+ms.author: lodipalm;barbkess;sonyama
+---

 # Load sample data into SQL Data Warehouse
 Follow these simple steps to load and query the Adventure Works Sample database.
 These scripts first use sqlcmd to run SQL which will create tables and views.
 Once tables have been created, the scripts will use bcp to load data.
 If you don't already have sqlcmd and bcp installed, follow these links to [install bcp][install bcp] and to [install sqlcmd][install sqlcmd].